jtnystrom/Discount/README.md

 best to help.
 Alternatively, feel free to open issues and/or PRs in the GitHub repo if you find a problem.

 Discount is currently released under a dual GPL/commercial license.
-For a commercial license, custom development, or commercial support please contact us at the email above.
+For a commercial license, custom development, or commercial support please contact us at the email address above.

 ## Advanced topics